minerbadd/CodeMark/docs/Annotations.md

 ```Lua
 function move.left(count) count = count or 1; return turn(turnLeft, count, "left", "move") end --:= move.moves:: move.left:
 ```
-There are ten of these sharing the common definition and generating type information specific to each of the functions all the same and slightly different.
+In one example application of CodeMark, there are ten of these sharing the common definition and generating type information specific to each of the functions all the same and slightly different.
 (As a detail, function definitions are in a separate CodeMark name space for copy operations.
 The extra colon `move.moves::` above references the function name space.)

 ## Type Annotations: Tables and Subtypes of Tables

 Tables are a critical building block for Lua scripts.
 A Lua table can be an _array_, a _dictionary_, or what LLS calls _table literals_.
 (The last are accessed using the dot notation as seen in the function names above.)
 Each has its own annotation.
-A table can also be typed as just a table with no other information as `{:}`, an array as `[:]`. pBut there's more.
+A table can also be typed as just a table with no other information as `{:}`, an array as `[:]`.
+But there's more.

 Tables as dictionaries and what LLS calls table literals are annotated as follows: